Cyber security for UK logistics operators: what Cyber Essentials covers, what it doesn’t, and what really matters

-An honest field guide to what Cyber Essentials covers, the difference between basic and Plus, and the five things UK logistics operators should be thinking about beyond the certification box.
+This is a short, honest field guide.
+The regulatory landscape, what Cyber Essentials covers and doesn’t, and the questions UK logistics operators should be asking beyond the certificate.

 What Cyber Essentials covers